PaloAltoNetworks/iron-skillet/docs/viz_guide_panos.rst

    :align: center

-Based on the dynamic updates configuration, the device will check for new WildFire content updates based on worldwide analysis every minute to download the latest five minute release.
+Based on the dynamic updates configuration, the device will check for new WildFire content updates based on worldwide analysis to download the latest signatures.
 These signatures are moved to the antivirus signature set on a daily basis for customers not subscribing to the WildFire service.

 Security Profile Groups
 ^^^^^^^^^^^^^^^^^^^^^^^
-.. _Objects - Security Profile Groups: https://docs.paloaltonetworks.com/pan-os/9-0/pan-os-web-interface-help/objects/objects-security-profile-groups.html
+.. _Objects - Security Profile Groups: https://docs.paloaltonetworks.com/pan-os/10-0/pan-os-web-interface-help/objects/objects-security-profile-groups.html

 .. admonition:: See also